jacopoc/mcp-prototypes/README.md

 # mcp-prototypes
 Various prototypes for MCP server implementations.

-*mcp_sdk_stdio*
+# mcp_sdk_stdio
-An MCP server that communicates via stdio to the MCP client and connects as an HTTP client to a remote Backend server (e.g. Apache OFBiz, Moqui).
+An MCP server that communicates with the MCP client via stdio and connects as an HTTP client to a remote Backend server (e.g. Apache OFBiz, Moqui).
 Implemented in Typescript with the MCP SDK.

 Prerequisites:
 Node.js, npm